SteelCompendium/data-md-dse/Bestiary/Radenwight Mischiever.md

   t1: 2 damage
   t2: 5 damage
   t3: 6 damage
+  effects:
+  - name: Effect
-  effect: 'If the mischiever is hidden when they use this ability, they can target
-    two creatures. '
+    effect: 'If the mischiever is hidden when they use this ability, they can target two creatures. '
 - name: Ready Rodent
   type: Triggered Action
   keywords: